DataDog/dd-sdk-ios/MIGRATION.md

 ## Logs Product Changes

 All the classes related to Logs are now strictly in the `DatadogLogs` module.
-You will first need to enable the product:
+You first need to enable the product:

 ```swift
 import DatadogLogs